Consumer Medicine Information

 an illness that will make you dehydrated such as diarrhoea or a severe infection.

-diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called
+diabetic ketoacidosis.
+This is a symptom of uncontrolled diabetes, in which substances

-ketone bodies build up in the blood - you may notice this as an unusual fruity odour
+called ketone bodies build up in the blood.
+You may notice this as rapid weight loss,

 Tell your doctor if you are pregnant or intend to become pregnant.